Advisor Register Switzerland- Challenges for Client Advisorsby Matthias Müller March 27, 2019

 Expenses and costs for client advisors should not be underestimated- Advisor Register Switzerland

-An entry in an advisor register (in Switzerland) is made by a registration office approved by the Swiss Market Supervisory Authority (FINMA).
+An entry in a Swiss advisor register is made by a registration office approved by the Swiss Market Supervisory Authority (FINMA).
 An application must be submitted by the client advisor to the registration office.
 If it were simply a matter of publishing the name and company name of the client advisor concerned in a public register, this would not be a significant legal novelty.

 However, the central aspect of this new obligation is that a client advisor must provide certain evidence before it can even be entered in a Swiss advisor register.
 Among other things, the client advisor must prove that he or she has sufficient knowledge of the legal rules of conduct according to FinSA and of the specialist knowledge required for the specific activity.
 For this, appropriate solutions are needed to keep the effort and costs for client advisors and the registration office within reasonable limits.